Securing the future of renewable energy: Why solar cybersecurity matters

 The current state of cybersecurity in renewables

-Despite the growing risk, cybersecurity in the renewable energy sector is still in its early stages.
+Despite the risk, cybersecurity in the renewable energy sector is still in its early stages.
 Unlike traditional energy systems, where strict regulations and protocols are in place, renewables are often governed by less stringent guidelines.
-Many manufacturers prioritize speed and cost over security, resulting in devices with inadequate protection against cyber threats.
+Some manufacturers prioritize speed and cost over security, resulting in devices with inadequate protection against cyber threats.

 And such mandates are beginning to take shape.